Shared expressions

 YBCO_PowerLaw

-shared expression, so that the current density is now a function of temperature,Jc(T)
+shared expression is modified, so that the current density is now a function of temperature,Jc(T)

 .
 TemperatureT